What’s in this article

 The work culture in Malaysia is unique; people who work there will experience situations which are rarely experienced in workplaces of other countries.

-This culture stems primarily from Islamic cultures as Malaysia is an Islamic country.
+This culture stems primarily from Islamic culture as Malaysia is an Islamic country.
 Practices such as dressing modestly and an allowance of a 2-hour lunch break on Fridays for congregational prayers are byproducts of the Islamic culture.

 Learning about the work culture within Malaysia will help build stronger relationships within the office.
 Be it learning how to greet someone properly, or understanding the hierarchy in the workplace, these cultural nuances can make a big difference in how one relates with his or her colleagues, clients, and bosses.
 By displaying respect and understanding of Malaysian culture, an individual will then be able to establish trust and rapport swiftly.